-The 2017 ThinkFOOD conference will explore the theme “Equity and Inclusion in Food. ” A panel presentation and keynote address will examine diversity and equity in food and its relevance in the national dialogue about immigration, minimum wage, and local food movements.
+The 2017 ThinkFOOD conference explored the theme “Equity and Inclusion in Food. ” A panel presentation and keynote address examined diversity and equity in food and its relevance in the national dialogue about immigration, minimum wage, and local food movements.

 “The prospect of diversity and equity in food has never been more relevant,” Tebben continued.
-“We hope to provide a forum for discussion of this theme across a variety of disciplines and perspectives that will allow us to frame food equity in a useful way that can lead to productive solutions.
-How can we make food equity a universal concern?”
+“We hope to provide a forum for discussion of this theme across a variety of disciplines and perspectives that will allow us to frame food equity in an useful way that can lead to productive solutions.
+How can we make food equity an universal concern?”

-The morning panel entitled "Farmer and Farm Worker Pay: Balancing Equity and Viability" will discuss living wages and overtime pay for farmers and farm laborers.
+The morning panel entitled "Farmer and Farm Worker Pay: Balancing Equity and Viability" discussed living wages and overtime pay for farmers and farm laborers.
 Panelists include speakers from Woven Roots Farm, FARMroots of Greenmarket/GrowNYC, and the National Organic Farming Association.

-Lunch—featuring local foods—will be served in the Simon’s Rock Dining Hall.
+Lunch—featuring local foods—was served in the Simon’s Rock Dining Hall.

 Dr. Tebben’s work in food studies stems from her research in French literature.
 She recently authored the chapter “Semiotics of Sauce: National Identity and Naming of Pasta Sauces” in Representing Italy Through Food (Bloomsbury Academic, 2017).
 Prior works includes Sauces: A Global History (Reaktion Books, 2014) and an article on the history of French dessert in Gastronomica.

-The 2017 ThinkFOOD conference is co-sponsored by The Nutrition Center, Berkshire Grown, and Guido’s Fresh Marketplace.
-Admission is $25, (free for students) – lunch is an additional $10.
+The 2017 ThinkFOOD conference was co-sponsored by The Nutrition Center, Berkshire Grown, and Guido’s Fresh Marketplace.